okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview/index.md

 - [IAM design example](#iam-design-example) describes a typical Customer Identity and Access Management (CIAM) solution.

-- [Designing an IAM solution](#design-an-iam-solution) summarizes some key features of IAM solutions.
+- [Design an IAM solution](#design-an-iam-solution) summarizes some key features of IAM solutions.

 Some topics require more information: